victordechaisemartin/victordechaisemartin/README.md

 me.greet()
 ```

-### What's Cooking in My Repository Kitchen? 🔭
-**Data Visualization Delicacies:** Savor the flavors of data through my Tableau visualizations.
-**Machine Learning Recipes:** A mix of projects showcasing predictive models and AI insights.
-**Automation Appetizers:** Small, yet impactful scripts that save time and enhance productivity.

-### Always Hungry for More 🌱
-Currently feasting on Deep Learning techniques and how they can solve real-world puzzles.
-Exploring the intricate world of NLP to understand the language of data better.

 ### Collaborate on the Menu? 👯
 Open to cooking up collaborative projects.
 Think we can mix our skills to create something amazing?
 Let's chat!

 ### Find Me in the Digital Realm 📫
 **LinkedIn:** Let's connect and share ideas.

 **Email:** victor.dechaisemartin@essec.edu